MysteryPancake/Houdini-Fun/README.md

 }
 ```

-Now you can use Attribute Blur to smooth out the `f@min` and `f@max` attributes.
-This approximates using a smoother envelope, like a gaussian kernel.
+Next you can use Attribute Blur to smooth out the `f@min` and `f@max` attributes.

+This approximates using a smoother envelope than rectangular, like a gaussian kernel.

 Finally you can normalize the current value to the range between `f@min` and `f@max`.